lachrist/estree-sentry-2/README.md

   node.computed ? null : node.property.name;
 ```

-`estree-sentry` offers two other features to further leverage the typescript
+ESTreeSentry offers two additional features to further leverage the TypeScript
 type system:

-- Nodes are recursively parametrized by annotations.
+- Nodes are recursively parameterized by annotations.
 This makes it possible to
-  enforce constraints on annotations such as code location.
-For instance, the
+  enforce type constraints on annotations such as code location.
+For instance,
-  JSON below is a valid `Expression<{foo:123}>`:
+  the JSON below is a valid `Expression<{foo:123}>`:
   ```json
   {
     "type": "UnaryExpression",